caleb531/personal-website/_pages/privacy-policy.md

 This website uses Google Analytics.
 I only use this information to examine traffic trends and visitor statistics (i.e. the percentage of Chrome users).
 However, you would need to read the [Google Analytics privacy summary][privacy] to understand how Google collects and uses this information.
+I do not otherwise share this information.

 [privacy]: https://support.google.com/analytics/answer/6004245?hl=en